freenas/freenas-docs/userguide/network.rst

 interfaces added after that are used as failover devices.
 By default, received traffic is only accepted when received through the active port.
-This constraint can be relaxed, which is useful for certain bridged network setups, by creating a a tunable with a :guilabel:`Variable` of *net.link.lagg.failover_rx_all*, a :guilabel:`Value` of a non-zero integer, and a :guilabel:`Type` of *Sysctl* in
+This constraint can be relaxed, which is useful for certain bridged network setups, by creating a tunable with a :guilabel:`Variable` of *net.link.lagg.failover_rx_all*, a :guilabel:`Value` of a non-zero integer, and a :guilabel:`Type` of *Sysctl* in